- NAME: Sandra Bullock

 - Did You Know?: Sandra Bullock is the only person to be named 'Entertainer of the Year' twice by Entertainment Weekly, having gained the honor in 2009 and 2013.

 - EDUCATION: Washington-Lee High School, East Carolina University

 Academy Award-winning actress Sandra Bullock is known for her roles in such films as Speed, While You Were Sleeping, The Proposal and The Blind Side.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

-Born July 26, 1964, in Arlington, Virginia, Sandra Bullock made her first stage appearance at age five in an opera in Germany.
+Born July 26, 1964, in Arlington, Virginia, Sandra Bullock made her first stage appearance at age 5 in an opera in Germany.
 She first became widely known for her role in the 1994 hit Speed.
-She has since starred in many more films, and won an Academy Award for Best Actress and a Golden Globe for her performance in The Blind Side, based on the true-life story of football player Michael Oher.
+She has since starred in many more films, and won an Academy Award for Best Actress and a Golden Globe for her performance in The Blind Side (2009), based on the true-life story of football player Michael Oher.
+In 2013,

 In the mid-1990s, Bullock appeared in steady stream of big-budget productions of varying commercial success.
-While films like While You Were Sleeping (1995), The Net (1995), and A Time to Kill (1996) performed well, others such as Two If By Sea (1996) and Speed 2: Cruise Control (1997), were box-office flops.
+While films like While You Were Sleeping (1995), The Net (1995) and A Time to Kill (1996) performed well, others such as Two If By Sea (1996) and Speed 2: Cruise Control (1997), were box-office flops.
 In an attempt to expand her dramatic range, Bullock appeared as an alcoholic newspaper columnist sent to rehab, in 28 Days (2000).
-The film, a mix of dark comedy and melodrama, received tepid reviews, although her comedy Miss Congeniality did well at the box office that same year.

 profile name: Sandra Bullock profile occupation: